 What Inhibits the Immune System?

-At its optimum levels, the immune system targets viruses and illness for deactivation or destruction and removal from the body.
-After identifying an intrusion, increased fluids bring white blood cells and immune cells (T-cells) to combat it, along with a fever locally or throughout the body.
+At its optimum levels, the immune system targets foreign invaders for deactivation or destruction and removal from the body.
+After identifying an intrusion, increased fluids bring white blood cells and immune cells (T-cells) to combat it, along with an increase in temperature locally or throughout the body.
 This is called inflammation and is actually a good thing in this context.

 The immune system can be slowed in its responses or made overactive, both of which can inhibit its ability to target and attack real threats.